SajedAhsan/Mosquito-Alert/README.md

 ## 🚨 Problem

-Dengue fever kills thousands annually, and 70% of mosquito breeding happens in urban areas that go unreported.
+Mosquito-borne diseases kill thousands annually, and 70% of mosquito breeding happens in urban areas that go unreported.
 Traditional tracking systems are slow, unreliable, and lack community engagement.
 We need a faster, smarter way to identify and eliminate breeding sites before outbreaks occur.

 ## ✅ Solution